Navigation

 4301 N. Seventh Ave.

 This lesbian-leaning Melrose District spot has cold beers, well-mixed cocktails, dancing, drag shows and good people.
-Boycott also maintains a varied and thoughtful event calendar: patrons can expect everything from Pride-related events to Latin and country dance nights.
-It’s a solid stop while bar-hopping along the Melrose curve — but a sturdy local watering hole as well.
+Boycott also maintains a varied and thoughtful event calendar: Patrons can expect everything from Pride-related events to Latin and country dance nights.
+It’s a solid stop while bar-hopping along the Melrose curve — and a sturdy local watering hole as well.
 Look for the pink light.

 click to enlarge